getify/monio/MONADS.md

 1. a function (of any name) to construct an "instance" of the type (the unit constructor)
 2. a function (of any name) to perform the "chain" operations shown in the 3 laws

+In fact, to illustrate this idea, **I believe this is [the simplest implementation of a monad expressed in JS](https://gist.github.com/getify/3f05b7106913161f580fd235d0b82097).**

 Everything else you see in the code snippets in this guide, such as wrapper monad instances, specific method names, ["friends of monads" behaviors](#-and-friends), etc -- that's all convenient affordance provided specifically by **Monio**.

 ----